Lakefield College School is committed to the responsibility of nurturing the spiritual life of its students.

 From its earliest days, the Alexander W. Mackenzie Memorial Chapel has been at the heart of school life.
 Every school day begins in the chapel to acknowledge and celebrate our community spirit.
 In our chapel services we share prayers, music and festivals and by doing so, affirm the special contributions of each individual student.
 We believe that by sharing, listening, singing and quietly reflecting in the Chapel we strengthen our community spirit.

-The Chaplain regularly addresses the community by discussing contemporary issues and making them relevant to everyday life.
-The Chaplain's leadership is enriched and complemented by the addresses of guest speakers, faculty members and "Senior Chapel Talks."
-The Chaplain is available to all students.
+he community regularly engages in discussing contemporary issues and making them relevant to everyday life.
+Discussions led in Chapel are often enriched and complemented by the addresses of guest speakers, faculty members and "Senior Chapel Talks."